khodaliya/Image-Converter/README.md

-Create folder is 'input_images' for insert images
+# First :- Create Folder is "input_images" for insert images
-Run the all_converter file
+# second :- Run the all_converter file
+# third :- Make the new Folder is "output_images" for Convert Images